📑 Table of contents

 Llama via Groq

-- Llama 3.3 70B at insane speeds (>500 tokens/second)
+- Llama 3.3 70B at crazy speeds (>500 tokens/second)

-- Reasonable rate limits for personal projects
+- Reasonable rate limit for personal projects

 - Excellent quality for a free model